RYEDALE, SCARBOROUGH, WHITBY & FILEY

 Thus, when we switch to the Alert communication system, we need to seek to ensure that once again NHW Co-Ordinators regain that vital link between the Police ie local Police Community Support Officers and NHW – something that we shall need to re-establish, because generally I feel that it is now very much sadly lacking.

 NEIGHBOURHOOD WATCH NETWORK

-Neighbourhood Watch Network (NWN) is the strategic voice for the movement and is supported by the Home Office and two sponsors - ERA Home Security and the Co-op Insurance – you’ll see references to the latter on the reverse of the new window stickers !
+Formerly known as the Neighbourhood and Home Watch Network but now known as Neighbourhood Watch Network (NWN), this is the strategic voice for the movement and is supported by the Home Office and two sponsors - ERA Home Security and the Co-op Insurance – you’ll see references to the latter on the reverse of our current edition of window stickers !

 We should remember that Neighbourhood Watch is the UK’s largest voluntary crime prevention movement with well over 8 million member households and nationally sees tens of thousands of volunteers sharing information every week to help keep themselves and their communities safe from crime.